pulumi/docs/content/docs/get-started/policy-as-code/authoring-a-policy-pack.md

     You can find more example Policy Packs in the [examples repo](https://github.com/pulumi/examples/tree/master/policy-packs).
 Best practices for writing a Policy Pack can be found [here](../best-practices).

 ## Testing the Policy Pack Locally

-Since Policy as Code is a beta feature, you will need to set `PULUMI_DEBUG_COMMANDS=true` as an environment variable or simply pre-append it to your commands as shown.

 Policy Packs can be tested on a user’s local workstation to facilitate rapid development and testing of policies.
 This removes the step of publishing and applying policy packs to the Pulumi Console and lets developers reference a policy pack on their local workstation.